Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Clear Sound: Choosing the Right Audio Codec and Settings

-In WebRTC, developers choose an audio codec.
-Some codecs are better for voice, others for music.
-We recommend choosing Opus for the best sound quality and low latency – Mozilla thinks so too.
+In WebRTC, developers choose an audio codec optimized for the content type.
+Voice codecs prioritize clarity, while music codecs preserve the full frequency range.
+We recommend Opus for the best sound quality and lowest latency – Mozilla thinks so too.

 However, simply choosing Opus isn't enough.
-By default, WebRTC is optimized for voice calls to make voices sound clearer and louder.
+By default, WebRTC applies voice optimization (AGC, noise suppression, echo cancellation) that degrades music quality.
+We disable these filters and fine-tune Opus parameters for full-spectrum audio reproduction.
 For real-time music jamming, we need to make three adjustments:

-• Turn off background noise removal: this feature distorts music sound.
+• Disable background noise removal: this feature distorts music sound.

-• Increase bitrate: standard voice call bitrate is ~40 kb/s, but music needs at least 128 kb/s.
+• Increase bitrate: standard voice call bitrate is ~40 kb/s, but high-fidelity music streaming needs at least 128 kb/s for rich, detailed sound.
 Opus supports up to 510 kb/s – so we increase the bitrate.

 • Switch from mono to stereo: increase the number of audio channels from 1 to 2.